mit-dci/opencx/features.md

 I also need to make some thing in the `match` package to generate the `ltc_btcsellorders` and `btc_ltcbuyorders` table and make sure that orders ALWAYS are the same stuff and you never end up with a unique pair that doesn't exist (because now there would just be the btc/ltc, btc/vtc, ltc/vtc pairs technically, never btc/btc, vtc/vtc, ltc/ltc, vtc/ltc, ltc/btc, vtc/btc) because you only need `n(n-1)/2` pairs to represent all unique pairs.
 I just have to make sure it's correct and nothing will go wrong.

+One thing to think about - Exchanges like Binance have a native asset, BNB, where pretty much every pair goes through.
+Is it good enough to have a reserve asset like this or should I really add every possible trading pair?
+It seems like more trading pairs means more possibilities for arbitrage and price manipulation but that guess isn't really based on anything concrete.

 # Current features

  - [x] RPC Interface